Celebrating Gypsy Jazz Since 2000!

 Lehr, then a Whidbey Island resident, had previously seen local favorites Pearl Django perform at Whidbey Island Center for the Arts (WICA) to a packed house.
 So he approached WICA’s executive director Stacie Burgua about producing a two-night event—Pearl Django and Robin Nolan on Friday, with the reverse billing on Saturday.

-Now in its 17th year, DjangoFest Northwest has evolved into the premier showcase of gypsy jazz music in North America.
+DjangoFest Northwest has evolved into the premier showcase of gypsy jazz music in North America.
 The five-day event, held annually in late-September, features some of the genre’s biggest names, including Stochelo Rosenberg, Gonzalo Bergara, Dan Hicks, and more!

 DjangoFest Northwest is the premier showcase of Gypsy Jazz in North America, having presented some of the biggest names in the genre to thousands of enthusiastic participants.
 Whidbey Island Center for the Arts hosts this yearly festival, bringing local and international musicians to our rural island community.